-- The name Kings Landing Historical Settlement was chosen for the Kings American Dragoons, a regiment of loyalists in the American Revolution, and “Landing”, for a stopping point or wharf where boats could tie up.
+The name “Kings Landing Historical Settlement” pays tribute to the Kings American Dragoons, a loyalist regiment during the American Revolution, and “Landing”, which signifies a wharf or stopping point for boats.